-Germany is the largest consumer market in the European Union with a population of over 82 million.
+Germany is the largest consumer market in the European Union with a population of 81.1 million.
 However, the significance of the German marketplace goes well beyond its borders.
-An enormous volume of worldwide trade is conducted in Germany at some of the world’s largest trade events, such as MEDICA, Hannover Fair, Automechanika, and the ITB Tourism Show.
-The volume of trade, number of consumers, and Germany’s geographic location at the heart of a 27-member European Union make it a cornerstone around which many U.S. firms seek to build their European and worldwide expansion strategies.
+An enormous volume of trade is conducted in Germany at some of the world’s largest trade events, such as MEDICA, Hannover Fair, Automechanika, and the ITB Tourism Show.
+The volume of trade, number of consumers, and Germany’s geographic location at the center of a 28-member European Union make it a cornerstone around which many U.S. firms seek to build their European and worldwide expansion strategies.

-Germany presents few formal barriers to U.S. trade or investment, although Germany’s participation in the EU’s Common Agricultural Policy and German restrictions on biotech agricultural products represent barriers for some U.S. goods.
-Germany has pressed the new EU Commission to reduce regulatory burdens and promote innovation to increase EU member states’ competitiveness.
-The Merkel government has talked about the need for regulatory reform in Germany.
-In particular, Economics Minister Rainer Bruederle (pro-market Free Democratic Party - FDP) has pushed to reduce bureaucratic costs, since Germany's regulations and bureaucratic procedures can be very complex.
+Germany presents few formal barriers to U.S. trade or investment.
+Germany’s acceptance of the EU’s Common Agricultural Policy and German restrictions on biotech agricultural products represent obstacles for some U.S. goods.
+Germany has pressed the EU Commission to reduce regulatory burdens and promote innovation to increase EU member states’ competitiveness.
+The Merkel government has talked about the need for regulatory reform in Germany, still, Germany's regulations and bureaucratic procedures can be very complex.
 While not directly discriminatory, government regulation by virtue of its complexity may offer a degree of protection to established local suppliers.
 Safety or environmental standards, not inherently discriminatory but sometimes zealously applied, can complicate access to the market for U.S. products.
 American companies interested in exporting to Germany should make sure they know which standards apply to their product and obtain timely testing and certification.
-German standards are especially relevant to U.S. exporters because, as EU-wide standards are developed, they are often based on existing German standards.
+German standards are especially relevant to U.S. exporters because, EU-wide standards are often based on existing German standards.